feelpp/feelpp/GettingStarted/linux.md

 	sudo apt-get install feel++-apps libfeel++-dev
 ```

-\remark
 It allows us also to provide a recent version to compile the Feel++ projects on <a href="https://travis-ci.org/feelpp/feelpp">Travis-ci</a>, which is a continuous integration tool.
 The installation procedure is currently <a href="https://github.com/feelpp/feelpp/blob/develop/.travis.yml">as follows</a>.

 ## Ubuntu Trusty - 14.04